scylladb/scylla-monitoring/README.md

 The monitoring stack was changed to use versions and releases.

 Users should move to a stable release.
-Current release is 1.0, if you are using master do `git checkout origin/branch-1.0` to switch to 1.0 version and make sure that you are using the latest stable version.
+Current release is 1.0, if you are using master do `git checkout --recursive origin/branch-1.0` to switch to 1.0 version and make sure that you are using the latest stable version.

+Note the '--recursive' flag.
 ___

 ### Introduction